Faculty Dr Patta Supraja

 • A novel cleanroom-free technique for simultaneous electrodeposition of polypyrrole onto array of IDuEs: Towards low-cost, stable and accurate point-of-care TBI diagnosis without trained manpower

-Source Title: Biosensors and Bioelectronics, Quartile: Q1, DOI Link
+Article, Biosensors and Bioelectronics, 2025, DOI Link

 View abstract ⏷

 Drop-casted polypyrrole (PPY) nanomaterial-based point-of-care Traumatic Brain Injury (TBI) immunosensing platforms reported previously demand trained manpower at field-test, due to poor adhesion between nanomaterial and electrode surface, limiting the point-of-care purpose.
 The usage of conventional clean-room-based physical and chemical vapor deposition techniques in creating strong adhesion is limited on account of cost and process complexity.
-Addressing this technical gap, we report a novel low-cost clean-room-free technique that can effectively electrodeposit the PPY simultaneously onto the working areas of array of Interdigitated microelectrodes (ID?Es) from the precursor solution.
-Through optimization of deposition cycles and molar concentration ratio of monomer and oxidizing agents, a high-quality nanomaterial was electrodeposited on ID?Es' surface.
+Addressing this technical gap, we report a novel low-cost clean-room-free technique that can effectively electrodeposit the PPY simultaneously onto the working areas of array of Interdigitated microelectrodes (IDμEs) from the precursor solution.
+Through optimization of deposition cycles and molar concentration ratio of monomer and oxidizing agents, a high-quality nanomaterial was electrodeposited on IDμEs' surface.
 Further, by using the electrodeposited PPY as a bioelectrical transducer, the TBI-specific UCHL1 and GFAP target analytes were simultaneously detected in terms of variation of DC-Resistance and AC-Capacitance parameters, recorded through chemiresistive I-V and chemicapacitive C-F responses of bioelectrodes, respectively.
 Such simultaneous multianalyte-detection in terms of multiple parameters increases the diversity of decision-making parameters by several folds, inherently aids in enhancing the diagnostic accuracy of TBI test kit.
 Here, the efficiency of the electrodeposited PPY-based chemiresistive and chemicapacitive immunosensing platforms in detecting TBI-specific target analytes simultaneously in real-time human-plasma samples was analyzed in terms of sensitivity, resolution, LoD, RoD, long-term stability (30 weeks), and the same is compared with drop-cast PPY-based immunosensing platform.
-Notably, the electrodeposited PPY sensing platforms showed superior performance in terms of sensitivity, LoD, device variability and long-term stability without demanding any trained manpower in the field
+Notably, the electrodeposited PPY sensing platforms showed superior performance in terms of sensitivity, LoD, device variability and long-term stability without demanding any trained manpower in the field.

-• Machine Learning-Based Device Modeling and Performance Optimization for OTFT
+• Machine learning-Based Device Modeling and Performance Optimization for OTFT

 View abstract ⏷